matomo-org/developer-documentation/docs/generated/master/Classes.md

 - [`DataTable`](Piwik/DataTable.md) &mdash; The primary data structure used to store analytics data in Piwik.
 - [`DataTable\Filter`](Piwik/DataTable/Filter.md) &mdash; A filter is set of logic that manipulates a DataTable.
 - [`DataTable\Filter\AddColumnsProcessedMetrics`](Piwik/DataTable/Filter/AddColumnsProcessedMetrics.md) &mdash; Adds processed metrics columns to a DataTable using metrics that already exist.
-- [`DataTable\Filter\AddColumnsProcessedMetricsGoal`](Piwik/DataTable/Filter/AddColumnsProcessedMetricsGoal.md) &mdash; Adds the Goal related metrics to a DataTable using metrics that already exist.
+- [`DataTable\Filter\AddColumnsProcessedMetricsGoal`](Piwik/DataTable/Filter/AddColumnsProcessedMetricsGoal.md) &mdash; Adds goal related metrics to a DataTable using metrics that already exist.
-- [`DataTable\Filter\AddSummaryRow`](Piwik/DataTable/Filter/AddSummaryRow.md) &mdash; Add a summary row row to the table that is the sum of all other table rows.
+- [`DataTable\Filter\AddSummaryRow`](Piwik/DataTable/Filter/AddSummaryRow.md) &mdash; Adds a summary row to DataTables that contains the sum of all other table rows.
 - [`DataTable\Filter\BeautifyRangeLabels`](Piwik/DataTable/Filter/BeautifyRangeLabels.md) &mdash; A DataTable filter that replaces range label columns with prettier, human-friendlier versions.
 - [`DataTable\Filter\BeautifyTimeRangeLabels`](Piwik/DataTable/Filter/BeautifyTimeRangeLabels.md) &mdash; A DataTable filter that replaces range labels whose values are in seconds with prettier, human-friendlier versions.
 - [`DataTable\Filter\CalculateEvolutionFilter`](Piwik/DataTable/Filter/CalculateEvolutionFilter.md) &mdash; A DataTable filter that calculates the evolution of a metric and adds it to each row as a percentage.
 - [`DataTable\Filter\ColumnCallbackAddColumn`](Piwik/DataTable/Filter/ColumnCallbackAddColumn.md) &mdash; Adds a new column to every row of a DataTable based on the result of callback.
 - [`DataTable\Filter\ColumnCallbackAddColumnPercentage`](Piwik/DataTable/Filter/ColumnCallbackAddColumnPercentage.md) &mdash; Calculates a percentage value for each row of a DataTable and adds the result to each row.
 - [`DataTable\Filter\ColumnCallbackAddColumnQuotient`](Piwik/DataTable/Filter/ColumnCallbackAddColumnQuotient.md) &mdash; Calculates the quotient of two columns and adds the result as a new column for each row of a DataTable.
-- [`DataTable\Filter\ColumnCallbackAddMetadata`](Piwik/DataTable/Filter/ColumnCallbackAddMetadata.md) &mdash; Executes a callback for each row of a DataTable and adds the result as a new metadata column.
+- [`DataTable\Filter\ColumnCallbackAddMetadata`](Piwik/DataTable/Filter/ColumnCallbackAddMetadata.md) &mdash; Executes a callback for each row of a DataTable and adds the result as a new row metadata value.
-- [`DataTable\Filter\ColumnCallbackDeleteRow`](Piwik/DataTable/Filter/ColumnCallbackDeleteRow.md) &mdash; Delete all rows for which a callback returns true.
+- [`DataTable\Filter\ColumnCallbackDeleteRow`](Piwik/DataTable/Filter/ColumnCallbackDeleteRow.md) &mdash; Deletes all rows for which a callback returns true.
 - [`DataTable\Filter\ColumnDelete`](Piwik/DataTable/Filter/ColumnDelete.md) &mdash; Filter that will remove columns from a DataTable using either a blacklist, whitelist or both.
-- [`DataTable\Filter\ExcludeLowPopulation`](Piwik/DataTable/Filter/ExcludeLowPopulation.md) &mdash; Deletes all rows for which a specific column has a value that is lower than specific minimum threshold value.
+- [`DataTable\Filter\ExcludeLowPopulation`](Piwik/DataTable/Filter/ExcludeLowPopulation.md) &mdash; Deletes all rows for which a specific column has a value that is lower than specified minimum threshold value.
 - [`DataTable\Filter\GroupBy`](Piwik/DataTable/Filter/GroupBy.md) &mdash; DataTable filter that will group DataTable rows together based on the results of a reduce function.
-- [`DataTable\Filter\Limit`](Piwik/DataTable/Filter/Limit.md) &mdash; Delete all rows from the table that are not in the given offset -> offset+limit range.
+- [`DataTable\Filter\Limit`](Piwik/DataTable/Filter/Limit.md) &mdash; Delete all rows from the table that are not in the given [offset, offset+limit) range.
 - [`DataTable\Filter\MetadataCallbackAddMetadata`](Piwik/DataTable/Filter/MetadataCallbackAddMetadata.md) &mdash; Executes a callback for each row of a DataTable and adds the result to the row as a metadata value.
-- [`DataTable\Filter\MetadataCallbackReplace`](Piwik/DataTable/Filter/MetadataCallbackReplace.md) &mdash; Execute a callback for each row of a DataTable using certain column values and metadata and replaces row metadata with the result.
+- [`DataTable\Filter\MetadataCallbackReplace`](Piwik/DataTable/Filter/MetadataCallbackReplace.md) &mdash; Execute a callback for each row of a DataTable passing certain column values and metadata as metadata, and replaces row metadata with the callback result.
 - [`DataTable\Filter\Pattern`](Piwik/DataTable/Filter/Pattern.md) &mdash; Deletes every row for which a specific column does not match a supplied regex pattern.
-- [`DataTable\Filter\PatternRecursive`](Piwik/DataTable/Filter/PatternRecursive.md) &mdash; Deletes rows for which a specific column in both the row and all subtables that descend from the row do not match a supplied regex pattern.
+- [`DataTable\Filter\PatternRecursive`](Piwik/DataTable/Filter/PatternRecursive.md) &mdash; Deletes rows that do not contain a column that matches a regex pattern and do not contain a subtable that contains a column that matches a regex pattern.
 - [`DataTable\Filter\ReplaceColumnNames`](Piwik/DataTable/Filter/ReplaceColumnNames.md) &mdash; Replaces column names in each row of a table using an array that maps old column names new ones.
 - [`DataTable\Filter\ReplaceSummaryRowLabel`](Piwik/DataTable/Filter/ReplaceSummaryRowLabel.md) &mdash; Replaces the label of the summary row with a supplied label.
 - [`DataTable\Filter\Sort`](Piwik/DataTable/Filter/Sort.md) &mdash; Sorts a DataTable based on the value of a specific column.
-- [`DataTable\Filter\Truncate`](Piwik/DataTable/Filter/Truncate.md) &mdash; Truncates a DataTable by merging all rows after a certain index into a new summary row, unless the count of rows is less than the index.
+- [`DataTable\Filter\Truncate`](Piwik/DataTable/Filter/Truncate.md) &mdash; Truncates a DataTable by merging all rows after a certain index into a new summary row.
 - [`DataTable\Map`](Piwik/DataTable/Map.md) &mdash; Stores an array of DataTables indexed by one type of DataTable metadata (such as site ID or period).
 - [`DataTable\Row`](Piwik/DataTable/Row.md) &mdash; This is what a [DataTable](/api-reference/Piwik/DataTable) is composed of.
 - [`DataTable\Simple`](Piwik/DataTable/Simple.md) &mdash; A [DataTable](/api-reference/Piwik/DataTable) where every row has two columns: **label** and **value**.